 ** All payments incur a 5% bank transfer fee

 *** Placements are confirmed with a 1 week deposit

 Project Fee includes food, accommodation, airport pickup, orientation, in-country support and project activities.

 Private rooms are available for an additional €100 per week.

 What’s not included:

 Flights, insurance, visas (if applicable) and vaccinations.
-Full support will be provided in getting all these arranged if you choose Premium Support.
+Full assistance will be provided in getting all these arranged if you choose our Premium Support.